get-glu/glu/docs/guides/gitops-implementation.md

 The metadata supplied by Glu here happens to be the phases metadata.
 This is how we can read different paths, dependent on the phase being read or written to.

-This particular implementations reads the file as a Kubernetes deployment encoded as YAML.
+This particular implementation reads the file as a Kubernetes deployment encoded as YAML.
-It then extracts the containers image reference directly from the pod spec.
+It then extracts the container's image reference directly from the pod spec.

 The resulting image digest is again set on the receiving resource type `c.ImageDigest = digest.String()`.